Mary, Princess Royal and Countess of Harewood: Marriage and family

-On 28 February 1922, Princess Mary married Viscount Lascelles, the elder son of the 5th Earl of Harewood and his wife, Lady Florence Bridgeman, daughter of the 3rd Earl of Bradford of Weston Park.
-The bride was 24 years old, while the groom was 39.
+On 28 February 1922, Mary married Henry, Viscount Lascelles, the elder son of the 5th Earl of Harewood and his wife, Lady Florence Bridgeman, daughter of the 3rd Earl of Bradford of Weston Park.
+Mary was 24 years old, while the groom was 39.

-Their wedding was held at Westminster Abbey, and attracted large crowds along the route to Buckingham Palace.
+Their wedding was held at Westminster Abbey and attracted large crowds along the route to Buckingham Palace.
 The ceremony was the first royal wedding to be covered in fashion magazines, including Vogue.
-The bride's gown was designed by Messrs Raville and featured emblems of Britain and India.
-It was the first royal occasion in which Lady Elizabeth Bowes-Lyon, a friend of Princess Mary, participated, as one of the bridesmaids.
-She later married Mary's brother, Prince Albert, and became queen consort of the United Kingdom upon his accession in 1936.
+Mary's gown was designed by Messrs Raville and featured emblems of Britain and India.
+It was also the first royal occasion in which Lady Elizabeth Bowes-Lyon, a friend of Mary, participated as one of the bridesmaids.
+She later married Mary's brother, Albert, and became queen consort of the United Kingdom upon his accession in 1936.

-Princess Mary and Lord Lascelles had two sons:
+Mary and Henry had two sons: